steve-chavez/postgrest-starter-kit-wiki/Pushing-to-Production.md

 ## Overview
-In the [previous page](Production-Infrastructure) we have setup our production infrastructure and build pipeline (ECS/RDS/Github/CricleCI) and it's just wating to build our code.
-As you know, pushing database code to production is not as easy as replacing som files.
-We need to generate the SQL DDL (Data Definition Language) statements that take our database code from old version to the new one.
+In the [previous page](Production-Infrastructure) we have setup our production infrastructure and build pipeline (ECS/RDS/Github/CircleCI) and it's just waiting to build our code.
+As you know, pushing database code to production is not as easy as replacing some files.
+We need to generate the SQL DDL (Data Definition Language) statements that take our database code from the old version to the new one.
 This is done through "migration" files.
-An excelent tool to manage and track those files is [Sqitch](http://sqitch.org/).
+An excellent tool to manage and track those files is [Sqitch](http://sqitch.org/).
-This would be enougth if we would have used the database as a "dumb store" since, after the first version is deployed, there would be very rare and few changes to the schema, so writing those files by hand would not be that hard.
-We however, have a lot of the code in the database that guarantees the integrity of our data.
+This would be enough if we would have used the database as a "dumb store" since, after the first version is deployed, there would be very rare and few changes to the schema, so writing those files by hand would not be that hard.
+We, however, have a lot of code in the database that guarantees the integrity of our data.
 We've also split that code into multiple files and directories.
-Having to remember what changed and where would be impossible so this is were the dev tools come in handy again.
-You do not have to remember what files you changed in order to implement a feature, you change any sql fiel you need, and at the end, when you have your feature ready to be pushed to production, you just run one command, and that migration file will be generated for you.
+Having to remember what changed and where would be impossible, so this is were the dev tools come in handy again.
+You do not have to remember what files you changed in order to implement a feature, you change any sql file you need, and at the end, when you have your feature ready to be pushed to production, you just run one command, and that migration file will be generated for you.
 This comes with one warning though.
-While most of the time, those statements will be exactly what you need to run, you will still have to review them and make sure they do not change something that they should not.
+While those statements will most of the time be exactly what you need to run, you will still have to review them and make sure they do not change something that they should not.
 This is especially needed when your feature involved changes to the tables holding the data (like renaming a column, adding an index).
 You can be a bit more relaxed when the changes involve only views and stored procedures since a mistake there can be fixed with a new version.

-But anyway, let's see how actually that process goes
+But anyway, let's see how that process actually goes

 ## Initial Database State
 Right now our code is split into multiple files.
 We need to create the first migration that has the initial state of our database.

 Make sure your stack is up (we need it running when creating migrations), if not, bring it up with `docker-compose up -d`

-Creat the first migration
+Create the first migration

 ```sh
 subzero migrations init